Scion TC Mods: Upgrade Ideas & Performance Parts

 Control arm upgrades are often the last piece of the puzzle when modifying the suspension and handling of a tuned Scion tC.

-Here are some of the best control arms options:
+Here are some of our recommendations:

 In What Order Should You Modify Your TC?